tlevine/horetu/docs/usage.rst

 Subcommands
 ^^^^^^^^^^^^^^^

-Instead of calling :py:func:`horetu.horetu` on a callable, you can call it on a dictionary of strings to callables.
-This turns each element into a sub-command, and it uses the key, rather than the callable's name, as the command name.
+Instead of calling :py:func:`horetu.horetu` on a callable, you can call it on a list of callables or a dictionary of strings to callables, lists of callables, or dictionaries of the same. arguments.
+A "valid argument" is a callable, list, or dictionary, This turns each element into a sub-command, and it uses the key, rather than the callable's name, as the command name.
 For example, this Python code